wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <tbody>
   <tr>
   <td width="50%">
-  As a Super Admin user, you can now <a href="users_account_managing.html#enable-or-disable-super-admin-mode">enable Super Admin mode</a> temporarily until you complete your current Super Admin tasks.
+  If you are a Super Admin, the Super Admin mode lets you turn on and off your own Super Admin role. <a href="users_account_managing.html#enable-or-disable-super-admin-mode">Enable Super Admin mode</a> temporarily until you complete your Super Admin tasks.
 After that, to avoid making unintentional changes in the system, disable Super Admin mode.
   </td>
   <td width="50%"><img src="/images/super_admin_mode.png" alt="A screenshot of the drop-down menu with the Super Admin Mode toggle."></td>
   </tr>